CodeReclaimers/neat-python/examples/pole_balancing/single_pole/README.md

 inputs are the cart position, pole angle, and the derivatives of cart position and pole angle.
 The network output is used to apply a constant-magnitude force to the cart in either the left or right direction.

-Each set of scripts is named with a prefix to indicate the network type used: *nn_* for a discrete-time recurrent network, and
+Each set of scripts is named with a prefix to indicate the network type used: *nn_* for a discrete-time recurrent network, and *ctrnn_* for a continuous-time recurrent network.

-*ctrnn_* for a continuous-time recurrent network.
+Note that there is a significant amount of duplication between these scripts, and this is intentional.
+The goal is to make it easier to see what the example is doing, without making the user dig through a bunch of code that is not directly related to the NEAT library usage.

 ## Running the examples ##